awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awsiam.md

 ## AwsIamUser<a name="asff-resourcedetails-awsiamuser"></a>

-The `AwsIamUser` object provides information about an IAM user\.
+The `AwsIamUser` object provides information about a user\.

 The following example shows the AWS Security Finding Format \(ASFF\) for the `AwsIamUser` object\.
 To view descriptions of `AwsIamUser` attributes, see [AwsIamUserDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsIamUserDetails.html) in the *AWS Security Hub API Reference*\.